Anupbatakurki/SQL-projects/README.md

 Special thanks to Dhaval Patel and Hemanand Vadivel for curating such enriching projects that offer practical learning experiences. 👏

-For those interested in diving into the SQL codes, check out my GitHub repository [here](link). 📂
+For those interested in diving into the SQL codes, check out this GitHub repository. 📂

 Let's keep coding and exploring together! 💻✨